NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 | Compressed Air Energy Storage | 100 | {cite}`abbABBVelocitySuite2018a` |
 ```

-Retirement of existing fossil and nuclear capacity in ReEDS is primarily a function of announced retirement dates and technology-specific estimated lifetimes, taken from the AEO2023 NEMS plant database and EIA 860M.
+Retirement of existing fossil and nuclear capacity in ReEDS is primarily a function of announced retirement dates and technology-specific estimated lifetimes, taken from the AEO 2025 NEMS plant database and EIA 860M.
 Retirement dates of coal plants are further checked and updated in case the EIA 860M does not capture the latest retirement dates.
 Retirement dates for several nuclear plants, which are not current in NEMS and EIA 860M, are manually updated (Diablo nuclear power plants in California and Palisades nuclear power plant in Michigan).
 Both existing and economically built generators have the lifetimes shown in {numref}`technology-lifetimes`.